angulardart/angular/doc/advanced/on-push.md

 recursively change detect every component.
 What happens when visiting a component during change detection depends on its change detection strategy:

 *   A Default component is unconditionally change detected before recursively visiting its children.

 *   An OnPush component keeps track of whether it needs to be change detected.
     If marked for change detection, change detection proceeds as it would on a Default component, then the component is marked as checked.
 If already checked, the component is skipped along with its descendants.

 All OnPush components begin marked for change detection.
 After being checked, there are three ways an OnPush component can be marked for change detection
 again:

 1. The *identity* of an expression bound to one of its inputs has changed since it was last checked during change detection.
 This allows changes to propagate down the component hierarchy through inputs.

 2. An event binding in the template of the component or a descendant is triggered.
 Since handling an event is likely to change a component, the framework automatically marks the component that bound the event handler and its ancestors for change detection.

-3. It, a directive on its host element, or a descendant injects `ChangeDetectorRef` and calls `markForCheck()`.
+3. If, a directive on its host element, or a descendant injects `ChangeDetectorRef` and calls `markForCheck()`.
 This is used to mark a component for change detection after handling an asynchronous change.
     Examples include receiving data from the network or a stream subscription.

 Note how the first two cases are handled automatically.
 Developer intervention is only necessary when applying asynchronous updates that don't originate from